GitLab MCP server

 Environment Variables

-The GitLab MCP server can be configured with these environment variables:
+The server behavior can be customized with these environment variables:

 • GITLAB_PERSONAL_ACCESS_TOKEN: Your GitLab personal access token (required)